-Tesla's Gigafactory Plans for Mexico
+Tesla's Gigafactory Plans For Mexico

 Mexico’s electric vehicle (EV) market is growing fast and is expected to contribute two-thirds of EV and hybrid sales in Latin America by 2030, with new EV manufacturing projects driving this growth.
 Mexico is the seventh largest passenger vehicle manufacturer globally, with an annual output of approximately three million vehicles.
 As more EV manufacturers establish factories in Mexico, we expect it to become a major EV-producing hub.
 With the recent announcement that Tesla will be opening a Gigafactory in Monterrey, we foresee other automakers flocking to the market.